JWock82/Pynite/README.md

 # What's New?
 2.4.2 (in progress)
+* Refactored all elastic stiffness matrix references from `K` and `k` to `Ke` and `ke`.
+Most users will not notice this change.
+Power users who were accessing the stiffness matrices directly will want to note this refactor.
+This clarifies the code base by indicating which type of stiffness these matrices represent, and reduces ambiguity in preparation for addition of further geometric `Kg/kg` and plastic `Km/km` stiffness matrices.
 * User's can now control the size of member plots.
 * Corrections to (experimental/developmental) pushover analysis equations.
 This feature is still in development and not ready for production use yet.
 * Improved `ShearWall.screenshots()` method.
 Added coupling beam plots.
 Added the ability to use the `VTK` renderer instead of the `pyvista` renderer for screenshots.